Audit Third-party G Suite Apps

 Apps can be:

 Note: Users can manually enable these permissions again once the app is launched.
-GAT+ will detect this and disable those permissions once more.
+GAT+ will detect this in real-time and once and disable those permissions once more.

 A single app can be both partially banned and partially trusted.

 To create a policy for an application, click on the ‘+’ button.

 Select which users will be covered by this policy.